-Your withholder needs to have paid us the residential land withholding tax before you can claim it as a tax credit.
+Your withholder needs to have paid us the RLWT before you can claim it as a tax credit.

 How to get your repayment

-There are two ways you can claim back the residential land withholding tax you've overpaid.
+There are two ways you can claim back the RLWT you've overpaid.
 These are:

 - using the IR1102 application form.

-When to file a return for a RLWT repayment
+When to file an income return for a RLWT repayment

-You'll need to file a tax return to claim back a residential land withholding tax when:
+You'll need to file a tax return to claim back RLWT when:

-- you have emigrated and have no further tax obligations in New Zealand
+- you have no further tax obligations in New Zealand.

 Filing an early tax return before the end of the year

-You can file an early tax return to claim back the residential land withholding tax you've overpaid.
+If you have no further tax obligations in New Zealand, you can file an early tax return to claim back the RLWT you've overpaid.
 Make sure you:

 - use the most recent year's income tax return